Sustaining Practice Programme

 • Present work publicly and professionally

-• Better understand how to position themselves within the art world
+• Better understand how to position yourself within the art world

 • Navigate the practical and psychological challenges of being an artist